April Adjunct

 A grand gestalt or yet some locus prime,

-And so entangle, trussed by one’s own mind?
+To so entangle, trussed by one’s own mind?

 It is but pleasured bonds that bind me so

-Yet of what essence, I may never know.
+Yet of what essence—I may never know.

 © Loubert S Suddaby.
 All Rights Reserved.